-The first sign of a cat that may start urinating on people or things is often that the cat is distressed or anxious.
-Owners should look out for cats becoming nervous around other people or pets,and showing tell-tale behaviors like staying outside longer, avoiding being petted, crying in the night or not eating their food.
+You can often nip peeing behavior in the bud if you solve any problems before they get that far.
+The first sign that a cat is stressed and may start urinating on people or things often changes in behavior.
+Owners should look out for cats becoming nervous around other people or pets and showing tell-tale behaviors like staying outside longer, avoiding being petted, crying in the night, or not eating their food.
 Cats may also start hiding away or may become clingy and unusually needy for the family's affection.

 Changes at home most often cause feline stress behaviors and they commonly lead to cats urinating on people and things.
 Typical changes that cause stress urination include the presence of a new guest in the home, the arrival of a baby or small child, changes in the owner's usual working patterns and time spent away from home, and the presence of new pets in the home or immediate neighborhood.
 It can also happen that cats are distressed when furniture in the house is rearranged or there are renovations taking place.

 Cats sometimes decide they don't like something about the litter box, as well.
 If the peeing starts after you've changed the cat's litter or moved the litter box, try putting things back the way they were.

 If you have a male cat, understand that boys will be boys.
 Uncastrated male cats will spray around the home and on their owners' belongings; this is natural territorial behavior, quite different from the stress behaviors described.

 Any cat that changes its urination pattern should be checked by a vet.
 If a health problem is ruled out, the issue's likely behavioral.
 He isn't "naughty," so don't scold; it will add to his anxiety and worsen the problem.
 Uncastrated cats need to be castrated immediately, at which point the problem usually resolves.
 If at all possible, it's best to neuter males before they reach 5 months of age.